 Are you constantly scratching your head?

-If the answer is yes, you might have scabs on scalp.
+If the answer is yes, you might have scabs.

 These scabs are raised and crusty areas of patches on the scalp.

 Rarely, they can also be reddish, black, or dark brown.